 HOW WE EAT THEM

 SERVING SUGGESTIONS // We love making these cookies on a Sunday night and serving them throughout the week.
-They’re ideal for the back-to-school season and when you’re pressed for time in the mornings.
+They’re ideal for the holiday season and when you’re pressed for time in the mornings.
 Add a spoonful of almond butter on top for an extra dose of protein if you’re extra hungry or need a bit more fuel in you for the day.
 These cookies also make a great afternoon snack when you need a pick-me-up around 3 PM or 4 PM when your blood sugar starts to drop in between lunch and dinner.
 We always store these cookies in a sealed glass container like the one we have suggested above in the SHOP the RECIPE section.

 Some mornings we're just in the mood for something savory to eat with our oatmeal or maybe some leftover veggies from the night before.
 These Sun-Dried Tomato Breakfast Cookies are the perfect accompaniment for any breakfast.
 They have a smoky tomato flavor with a hint of basil and onion, which is nice and savory when you're not in the mood for a sweet breakfast.
 These cookies can be the star of a quick brunch menu that can be paired with pancakes, waffles or a simple breakfast fruit salad.
 This is one of our new favorite recipes and we hope it becomes one of yours, as well.